-On Parcels 5-20 acres or larger in size, up to 3,000 square feet of Outdoor or Mixed-Light Cultivation, or any combination thereof, may be permitted with a Zoning Clearance Certificate-Special Permit and Coastal Development Permit, provided that all Coastal Resource protection policies and standards for issuance of a Coastal Development Permit can be met, if applicable, subject to the following additional requirements and allowances:
+On Parcels 20 acres or larger in size, up to 3,000 square feet of Outdoor or Mixed-Light Cultivation, or any combination thereof, may be permitted with a Special Permit and Coastal Development Permit, provided that all Coastal Resource protection policies and standards for issuance of a Coastal Development Permit can be met, if applicable, subject to the following additional requirements and allowances:

 - a) The operator's principal residence is located on the same parcel and the residence was in existence on or before January 1, 2016 - b) No more than one cultivation permit may be issued for the same Parcel. - c) The Road Systems Performance Standards in Sections 55.4.12.1.8(a) shall not apply - d) The Road Systems Performance Standards in Sections 55.4.12.1.8(c) and (d) shall apply as follows: - i.
 Within one year of provisional permit approval, permittees of small cultivation sites are responsible to join or form a Road Maintenance Association pursuant to 55.4.12.1.8(d)1, and submit a report prepared pursuant 55.4.12.1.8(c)2, unless one has already been submitted for other commercial cannabis activity sites within the roadshed. - ii.
 Improvements must be implemented within 2 years of approval of the provisional permit.
-The timeframe for completing improvements may be extended for cause by the Director of Planning and Building.

-- e) The existing area of cultivation may be located on Slopes greater than 15 percent, but less than 30 percent with a Zoning Clearance Certificate. - 55.4.6.5.2 On an AE zoned parcel less than one acre in size, up to 2,500 square feet of Cultivation Area may be permitted with a Special Permit. - 55.4.6.5.3 On parcels between one acre and five acres in size, up to 3,000 square feet of Cultivation Area may be permitted with a Special Permit. - 55.4.6.5.4-A Cultivation Site located on Slopes greater than 15 percent but not exceeding 30 percent may be permitted with a Special Use Permit and Coastal Development Permit. - 55.4.6.5.53 In order to comply or best achieve compliance with applicable eligibility or siting criteria, or performance standard(s), reconfiguration of a Pre-Existing Cultivation Site may be authorized with a Special Permit and Coastal Development Permit, subject to all applicable Performance Standards.
+The timeframe for completing improvements may be extended for cause by the Director of Planning and Building. - e) The existing area of cultivation may be located on Slopes greater than 15 percent, but less than 30 percent with a Zoning Clearance Certificate. - 55.4.6.5.2 A Cultivation Site located on Slopes greater than 15 percent but not exceeding 30 percent may be permitted with a Use Permit and Coastal Development Permit. - 55.4.6.5.
+3 In order to comply or best achieve compliance with applicable eligibility or siting criteria, or performance standard(s), reconfiguration of a Pre-Existing Cultivation Site may be authorized with a Special Permit and Coastal Development Permit, subject to all applicable Performance Standards.

-55.4.6.5.64 Energy Source for Ancillary Propagation Facility or Mixed-Light Cultivation
+55.4.6.5.4 Energy Source for Ancillary Propagation Facility or Mixed-Light Cultivation

-In TPZ and TC zones the use of generators and Mixed Light cultivation is prohibited.
 Where grid power is not available, Pre-Existing cultivation sites located within other eligible zoning districts may utilize on-site generators to supply energy for mixed light and propagation activities.
 The permit application shall include an energy budget detailing all monthly cultivation-related energy use as well as on-site renewable energy generation and storage capacity.
 All generator use must comply with the Performance Standards for Generator Noise.

 - a) Use of on-site generators to supply up to 20 percent of cannabis cultivation related energy demand may occur as a principally permitted use. - b) Use of on-site generators to supply greater than 20 percent of cannabis cultivation related energy demand shall be subject to a Special Permit.
 The application must demonstrate why it is not technically or financially feasible to secure grid power or comply with the renewable energy standard.
-Approval may be subject to any and all of the following additional measures: - 1.
-Keeping of ancillary mother plants off-site at an approved location such as a Community Propagation Center, Nursery, or similar facility with access to grid power. - 2.
+Approval may be subject to any and all of the following additional measures: - Keeping of ancillary mother plants off-site at an approved location such as a Community Propagation Center, Nursery, or similar facility with access to grid power. - 2.
 Restricting use of artificial lighting to between March thru August (deprivation season and end of season restocking post-harvest) - 3.
 Developing a plan to secure grid power or develop on-site renewable energy infrastructure capable of supplying 80 percent or more of cannabis-related electrical demand.
 Permit approval may be provisional subject to achieving grid power or 80 percent renewable target.

-55.4.6.5.75 Provisional Permitting
+55.4.6.5.5 Provisional Permitting